AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_scratch.md

 boot_script = "scripts/game/boot/boot"
 ~~~

-Note that, like other Stingray resources, the path is expected to use `/` as a directory separator, and to omit the extension of the Lua script file.
+Note that, like other resources, the path is expected to use `/` as a directory separator, and to omit the extension of the Lua script file.

-For details on the *settings.ini* file, see ~{ Stingray engine settings.ini file reference }~.
+For details on the *settings.ini* file, see ~{ settings.ini file reference }~.

 ## Functions called by the game engine

-The Stingray game engine calls the following global Lua functions, which you can customize in your game:
+The interactive engine calls the following global Lua functions, which you can customize in your game:

 ### init()